"Road stopping" is the term given to changing land with the legal status of road to a freehold title.

 - Signed consents from utility providers (if any of their utilities are affected).

-- Non-refundable deposit of $1,000 (incl.
-GST) - contact us to discuss payment options.
+- Non-refundable deposit of $1,000 (including GST) - contact us to discuss payment options.

 Send your completed application to: